Immigration to France: 1945–1974

-Right after the Second World War, immigration to France significantly increased.
-During the period of reconstruction, France lacked labor, and as a result, the French government was eager to recruit immigrants coming from all over Europe, the Americas, Africa and Asia.
+After the Second World War, postwar immigration to France significantly increased.
+During the period of reconstruction, France experienced labour shortages, and as a result; the French government was eager to recruit immigrants coming from all over Europe, the Americas, Africa and Asia.

-Although there was a presence of Vietnamese in France since the late 19th century (mostly students and workers), a wave of Vietnamese migrated to the country after the Battle of Dien Bien Phu and the Geneva Accords, which granted Vietnam its independence from France in 1954.
+Although there was a presence of Vietnamese in France since the late-nineteenth century (mostly students and workers), a wave of Vietnamese migrated to the country after the Battle of Dien Bien Phu and the Geneva Accords, which granted Vietnam its independence from France in 1954.
 These migrants consisted of those who were loyal to the colonial government and those married to French colonists.
 Following the partition of Vietnam, students and professionals from South Vietnam continued to arrive in France.
-Although many initially returned to the country after a few years, as the Vietnam War situation worsened, a majority decided to remain in France and brought their families over as well.
+Although many initially returned to the country after a few years, as the Vietnam War situation worsened; the vast majority of Vietnamese decided to remain in France and brought their families over as well.

 This period also saw a significant wave of immigrants from Algeria.
-Before 1962, Algerians were not restricted, as a result of the 1945 Code of Nationality, to come to France.
-As the Algerian War started in 1954, there were already 200,000 Algerian immigrants in France.
-However, because of the tension between the Algerians and the French, these immigrants were no longer welcome.
+Before 1962, Algerians were not restricted, as a result of the 1945 Code of Nationality.
+In 1954, the Algerian War started, the result of which led to 200,000 Algerian immigrants moving to France.
+However, because of the tensions between the Algerians and the French, these immigrants were no longer welcome.
 This conflict between the two sides led to the Paris Massacre of 17 October 1961, when the police used force against an Algerian demonstration on the streets of Paris.
-After the war, after Algeria gained its independence, the free circulation between France and Algeria was once again allowed, and the number of Algerian immigrants started to increase drastically.
-From 1962 to 1975, the Algerian immigrant population increased from 350,000 to 700,000.
+After the war, after Algeria gained its independence, the free movement between France and Algeria was once again allowed, and the number of Algerian immigrants started to increase drastically.
+From 1962-75, the Algerian immigrant population increased from 350,000 to 700,000.
 Many of these immigrants were known as the "harkis," and the others were known as the "pieds-noirs."
-The "harkis" were Algerians who supported the French during the Algerian War; once the war was over, they were deeply resented by other Algerians, and thus had to flee to France.
-The "pieds-noirs" were European settlers who moved to Algeria, but migrated back to France since 1962 when Algeria declared independence.
+The "harkis" were Algerians who supported the French during the Algerian War; once the war was over, they were deeply resented in Algeria, and thus sought safety in France.
+The "pieds-noirs" were European settlers who moved to Algeria, but migrated back to France following Algerian independence in 1962.